Thazes/University-Management-System-CAT2-Group1/README.md

 ## Achieving of OOP principles

-### 1. Inheritance was achieved through extending class student with person
+### 1. Inheritance

+This was was achieved through extending class student with person as shown in the image below

  https://github.com/Thazes/University-Management-System-CAT2-Group1/blob/main/inheritance.png